-How to Fix a Muddy backyard – if you have a mud, you need solutions.
-I hope this post helps you quickly solve your soil and drainage issues and get you started towards planting a sustainable rain garden.
+How to Fix a Muddy Yard – if you have mud, you need solutions.
+I hope this post helps you quickly solve your soil and poor drainage issues and gets you started toward planting a sustainable rain garden (or other permanent solution).

 Every gardener will tell you that their plot is the worst.
-It is the coldest, hottest, driest, weediest, awkwardest, sandiest, chalkiest, patch of struggle that won’t grow anything, to ever exist.
+It is the coldest, hottest, driest, weediest, awkwardest, sandiest, chalkiest

 “You have no idea…”, they all say.

-Believe me, I do have an idea, and I am here to put and end to the jockeying.
-I don’t care if you live on the Cliffs of Moor, the Dunes of cape cod, the side of Pikes Peak, the edge of the literal Outback, or in the tundra of Canada.
-The hands down hardest place to make a garden is in a mud pit.
+Believe me, I do have an idea, and I am here to put an end to the jockeying.
+I don’t care if you live on the Cliffs of Moor, the Dunes of Cape Cod, the side of Pikes Peak, the edge of the literal Outback, or in the tundra of Canada.
+The hands-down hardest place to make a garden is in a mud pit.

-A muddy backyard is demoralizing.
-When it is wet, it’s impossible to walk on, it covers you in its gunk, looks a mess and gives you absolutely nothing for your efforts.
+A muddy mess of a backyard is demoralizing.
+When it is wet, it’s impossible to walk on; it covers you in its gunk, looks terrible, and gives you absolutely nothing for your efforts.
 (Thoughts and prayers for those of you with dogs!)
 And when it is dry, it becomes an impenetrable rock.
-It constantly makes itself worse the longer it sits (oh the smell!) and of course all the most vicious of backyard bugs are drawn to its unique grotesqueness.
+It constantly makes itself worse the longer it sits (oh, the smell of stagnant water!), and of course, all the most vicious of backyard bugs are drawn to its unique grotesqueness.
 Muddy yards are the worst.

 - Everything you might want to do in your garden is secondary to the mud issue.
 Stop all other plans and deal with the water first – dealing with drainage issues has the potential to change the entire function of your yard’s ecosystem.
 The mud controls everything and trumps everything … ALWAYS SOLVE A DRAINAGE PROBLEM FIRST.
 And… (to answer the most common question about muddy backyard fixes…)